Fiji records first London 7s win

 [File Photo]

-The Fiji men’s 7s side started its London 7s campaign with a 38-17 win over Wales today.
+The Fiji national men’s 7s side started its London 7s campaign with a 38-17 win over Wales.

 Fiji had the first say with a try to Elia Canakaivata.

-Wales equalized with a corner try to Tom Brown, and after a successful conversion, the score was tied at 7-all.
+Wales equalized with a corner try to Tom Brown, and after a successful conversion, the score was 7-all.

-Fiji took an early lead thanks to a break by Josua Vakurunabuli, followed by a superb offload to Waisea Nacuqu, who sprinted over to score their second.
+Fiji took an early lead thanks to a break by Josua Vakurunabuli, followed by a superb offload to Waisea Nacuqu.

 Fiji increased the tempo in the second half, putting pressure on Wales’ territory.